spectre900/Scribblr/README.md

 # Scribblr

-## A virtual whiteboard with functionality to auto sync and download as PDFs.
+## A virtual whiteboard with functionality to auto sync and save as an image.

 Frontend React app deployed at [http://scribblr-eight.vercel.app/](http://scribblr-eight.vercel.app/)